unik-name/docs.unikname.network/docs/uns-network-security/README.md

 ### Ownership Protection

-@unik-name token is a Self-Sovereign Asset with ownership rules coded within <uns/> smart contract.
-Only @unik-name token owner has control over it as long as the <uns/> blockchain will exist.
+@unikname token is a Self-Sovereign Asset with ownership rules coded within <uns/> smart contract.
+Only @unikname token owner has control over it as long as the <uns/> blockchain will exist.

 ### Spoofing, Typosquatting, Phishing protection